Trees for Small Gardens

 The typical narrowly upright pencil thin tree seen all over the Mediterranean and Southern Europe.

-An evergreen conifer that proves all conifers are big dark bullies.
+An evergreen conifer that proves not all conifers are big dark bullies.
 Not quite so happy in this country, so not seen quite so much, it should be perfectly hardy, needs good drainage and full sunshine.

 Juniperus scopulorum - "skyrocket"